 Ingredients

-- 2 teaspoon vegetable oil (divided)
+- 2 teaspoon avocado oil or any neutral oil (divided)

 - 24 vegan meatballs (approx)